2018 Young Leaders Institute: China

 - Take action

-Throughout the week, students will learn the value of collaboration as they work in teams, researching, debating, and presenting solutions for the challenges facing our world.
+Students will learn the value of collaboration as they work in teams, researching, debating, and presenting solutions for the challenges facing our world.
 They will be mentored throughout the week by Asia Society staff and local experts in their respective fields.
-Students will also receive nightly assignments and readings.
 All content provided will help students form arguments when taking the side of an issue and be invaluable when presenting policy recommendations on the Institute’s last day.

 Dr. Steven W. Lewis, Ph.D., is the C.V.
 Starr Transnational China Fellow at Rice University’s Baker Institute and faculty advisor for the Jesse Jones Leadership Center Summer in D.C.
 Policy Research Internship Program.
 He is also a professor in the practice and associate director of the Chao Center for Asian Studies, which he helped found in 2008.
 His research explores the growth of a transnational Chinese middle class; the influence of advertisements in new public spaces in Chinese cities; the development of privatization experiments in China’s localities; and the reform of China’s energy policies, national oil companies and international energy relations.
 Through the Transnational China Project, Lewis has organized research conferences with the Shanghai Academy of Social Sciences.
 He also has worked with the Energy Forum as the organizing researcher for the Northeast Asia Energy Cooperation Workshops, the Coastal Cities Summit surveys and U.S.-China-Middle East energy relations conferences.
 He received his doctorate in political science from Washington University in St. Louis.